waleedmebane/allsembly-prototype/docs/installation_and_testing.md

 (`*`See the bottom of this section for a tip in case you get an error message about needing to add a source repository in order to install build dependencies--the first step listed above.)
-(I haven't tested with versions of Python other than 3.7.4, yet.
-One dependency, Problog, requires Python >=3.6.5.)

 Next, use pip to install the Python packages: